 St Patrick’s Mental Health Services (SPMHS) aims to provide as much information to you to make it as clear and easy as possible to avail of our mental health services.

-St Patrick's Mental Health Services is an independent, not-for-profit organisation and receives no government funding.
-The organisation receives fees for its services from service users and/or their health insurance company.
+We are an independent, not-for profit organisation, and we do not receive government funding.
+We receive fees for our services from our service users and/or their health insurance company.

-St Patrick's Mental Health Services is covered by all health insurance companies in Ireland (VHI, Aviva, Laya or Glohealth).
-The organisation advocates, where appropriate, on behalf of service users regarding mental healthcare benefits provided by the insurance companies and other related matters for the sector.
+We are covered by all health insurance companies in Ireland (VHI, Laya or Irish Life Health).
+Where it is appropriate, we advocate on behalf of our service users for mental healthcare benefits provided by insurance companies and other related issues in the sector.

 - What are the benefits for mental healthcare provided by this policy?

-- Are these benefits the minimum you are obliged to provide or do you provide extra mental healthcare benefits?
+- Are these benefits the minimum you are obliged to provide, or do you provide extra mental healthcare benefits?

 - How do I distinguish between different mental healthcare providers?
 Is there a quality standard?

-- Do you provide cover for adolescents in the “Willow Grove” service operated by St Patrick’s Mental Health Services?
+- Do you provide cover for adolescents in the Willow Grove Adolescent Unit in St Patrick’s Mental Health Services?